JOHN GLENN, A TRUE AMERICAN HERO HAS PASSED AWAY …

 - John Glenn

 - Virgil I. ‘Gus’ Grissom

 - Scott Carpenter

 - L. Gordon Cooper, Jr.

 75TH ANNIVERSARY OF THE ATTACK ON PEARL HARBOR … GOD BLESS THOSE THAT WERE LOST

-We ask all to always remember and never forget … Today marks the 72nd anniversary of the day the United States was suddenly and deliberately attacked the Empire of Japan and the United States would never be the same.
+We ask all to always remember and never forget … Today marks the 75th anniversary of the day the United States was suddenly and deliberately attacked by the Empire of Japan and America would never be the same.
 So many brave lives lost at the hands of such a cowardly act.
 It was a time of innocence lost; however, Americans would strike back against their foreign aggressors and save the world from tyranny.
 Today, as always, we remember those brave men and women that died that fateful day.
 So many lives affected by that single heinous act; however, as history would record, Japan awoke a sleeping giant.
 That reprehensible, treacherous act unified a country and in fact awoke a sleeping giant that provided the resolve to win a war against the evil Axis.
 We remember those still living, sadly there are so few today.

 God Bless the heroism of Our Greatest Generation!